DragonsDom/website/value4value.md

 # Value for Value

-The Dragons do not charge for your use of House Services, however - we are the ones who pay for them, maintain them, and are responsible for them!
+The Dragons **do not charge** for House Services.

 Instead we ask that you provide "Value for Value".
 Whatever amount of benefit YOU perceive from using the house, you may give back as YOU decide.

-Dragons cannot accept personal cash or favours.
-The Value you provide (Tasks, Items, [donations](https://getalby.com/p/dragonsdom)) must be for the benefit of ALL users of the house.
-Examples are provided below, and all ideas are welcome!
+Dragons do not accept personal cash or favours.
+The Value you provide (Tasks, Items, [donations](https://getalby.com/p/dragonsdom)) is always for the benefit of other guests, like you!

 Together we can make Dragons Dom a springboard for those arriving to, returning to, or on holiday from, Liberland.

-## Tasks ANYONE can provide:
+## Example Tasks you may perform:

 - Collect grey water from the fountain by the roundabout
 - Bring wood, for winter